AidanBlumLevine/NPR-factory/README.md

   **See the demo [here](https://aidanblumlevine.github.io/NPR-factory/)**

-  There are some resolution based quirks I still havent worked out, but here is how it looks at 1920x1080:
+  There are some resolution based quirks I nedd to work out, but here is how it looks at 1920x1080:
   ![image](https://github.com/AidanBlumLevine/NPR-factory/blob/main/procedural-handdrawn.png)